 For the craftsman or adventurer, there are both budget and high quality kits of every type that can range from under $400 to over $2000.

-Beyond this document, and for increased assistance with regards to all matters pertaining to traditional muzzleloaders, please visit The Traditional Muzzleloading Association website and your questions will be answered by very knowledgeable folks who have been in the sport for decades.
+Beyond this document, and for increased assistance with regards to all matters pertaining to traditional muzzleloaders, please visit The Black Powder Gang and The Traditional Muzzleloading Association website public forums and your questions will be answered by very knowledgeable folks who have been in the sport for decades.